Culture Calibration through Custom Assessments

 executive team effectiveness bar graph

-We can see that this executive team exceeds the standard (ratings at the 5-6 level) in two of the ten questions – and is seen as less than effective in eight of ten questions.
+Employee ratings on these questions determine the deviation from your executive team's operational standards.
+This executive team exceeds the standard (ratings at the 5-6 level) in two of the ten questions - and is seen as less than effective in eight of ten questions.

 Work with Chris, and you'll be In good company